Thejas027/DSA-Questions/README.md

 ## 2. Basic Maths Series 🔢

-Discover a collection of problems and solutions that test your understanding of basic mathematical concepts and operations, ->Extraction of digits <br>
+Discover a collection of problems and solutions that test your understanding of basic mathematical concepts and operations,<br>
+->Extraction of digits <br>
 ->Palindrome<br>
 ->Revering the number<br>